stormpath/stormpath-sdk-java/README.md

 better technical support.
 When bug reports or feature requests are received, we can identify the impacted environment and better recognize how to implement a fix.
 - [Issue 90](https://github.com/stormpath/stormpath-sdk-java/issues/90): Fixed issue requiring a class from the impl module (ProviderAccountResultHelper) to be cached.
 The class has been removed altogether.
-- [Issue 103](https://github.com/stormpath/stormpath-sdk-java/issues/103): We have added two convenience methods to simplify the addition of Account Stores by just providing a Dir' or Group's href or name: app.addDirectory(Directory) and app.addGroup(Group).
+- [Issue 103](https://github.com/stormpath/stormpath-sdk-java/issues/103): We have added three convenience methods to simplify the addition of Account Stores: app.addAccountStore(String), app.addAccountStore(DirectoryCriteria) and app.addAccountStore(GroupCriteria).
 - [Issue 109](https://github.com/stormpath/stormpath-sdk-java/issues/109): The Tenant Resource now provides operations for retrieving accounts and groups.
 - [Issue 112](https://github.com/stormpath/stormpath-sdk-java/issues/112): Fixed issue where Collection limits and offsets were being ignored.
 - [Issue 106](https://github.com/stormpath/stormpath-sdk-java/issues/106): Creating an account or group from a Directory now returns the created resource.